 This FAQ attempts to clear up confusion around terminating a batch file running within a DOS terminal on a Windows machine.
 This pertains to GenRocket because, when you run a GenRocket command, you are technically running a batch process that you can terminate before its completion, should you choose to do so.

 Once a command is launched from the GenRocket batch command, the user may terminate the command by pressing Ctrl+C or Ctrl+Break.
 Once the termination is initiated, the DOS command interpreter presents the user with the option to terminate the batch with either a Y or N option.
-The actions of either or these options are the following:
+The actions of either of these options are the following:

 N - the cmd interpreter will skip the current command and proceed to the next command in the batch file.

-Y - the cmd interpreter will abort execution of the batch file and return to DOS prompt.
+Y - the cmd interpreter will abort the execution of the batch file and return to DOS prompt.